GHanna25/Final-Project/readme.md

 Reliability: TODO: Does this alert generate lots of false positives/false negatives?
 Rate as low, medium, or high reliability.

-TODO Note: Explain at least 3 alerts.
+ Explain at least 3 alerts.
 Add more if time allows.

 Suggestions for Going Further (Optional)
 TODO: